Rephonic

 Recent interactions between the hosts and their guests.

-Q: What is the greatest gift that knitting and crochet have given you for the rest of your life?
+Q: What's the greatest gift knitting has given you for your life?

 Audience Metrics